Interview with Phyllis Weiss Haserot, Legal Business Development Coach

 Phyllis is the President of Practice Development Counsel, a business development and organizational effectiveness consulting and coaching firm she founded over 20 years ago.
 A trailblazer in legal marketing, she is the author of two major books on marketing/business development for law firms, The Rainmaking Machine and The Marketer’s Handbook of Tips & Checklists.

-She received BA, and Masters in City & Regional Planning degrees and a Certificate in Dispute Resolution, all from Cornell University.
+She received Bachelor of Arts (BA) and Master’s degrees in City & Regional Planning and a Certificate in Dispute Resolution, all from Cornell University.

 What event or series of events led you to initially specify the legal field for your generational development program?
 Please elaborate.